h8d13/Vase/README.md

 ### Components

 Run in project root: `sudo ./main -u` or `--update` this pulls in the submodules and checks for updates.
+Also `-h` for help :)

 Or better yet, fork all the repos and send me patches.